davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 - Routes mapped only to the offline services
 - Services mapped to the deployment with the color flag (Green or Orange)

-**Notice that the routers and services do not have color, this is because they never change, they are always online or offline.
+**Notice that the routers and services do not have color, this is because they never change, and they are always online or offline.
 However, deployments and pods will change their version.**

 ## Shop Umbrella Helm Chart